-- (a) is disgraceful, improper or unbecoming an officer; or - (b) shows unfitness to be or continue as an officer; or - (c) does not meet the standard of conduct the community reasonably expects of a police officer. - "noncommissioned officer" means a person who holds a position in the Police Service as a noncommissioned officer. - "officer" means a police officer. - "official misconduct" has the meaning given by the Criminal Justice Act 1989, sections 31 and 32. - "place" means any, or any part of any, land, water, building, structure, vehicle, vessel, aircraft or carriage. - "police dog" means a dog kept by the commissioner for helping police officers perform the duties of police officers.
+- (b) shows unfitness to be or continue as an officer; or - (c) does not meet the standard of conduct the community reasonably expects of a police officer. - "noncommissioned officer" means a person who holds a position in the police service as a noncommissioned officer. - "officer" means a police officer. - "official misconduct" has the meaning given by the Criminal Justice Act 1989, sections 31 and 32.2 - "place" means any, or any part of any, land, water, building, structure, vehicle, vessel, aircraft or carriage. - "police dog" means a dog kept by the commissioner for helping police officers perform the duties of police officers.